Grant Programme Upstream: Music x Design

 If you do not agree with the Creative Industries Fund NL's decision you can submit a reviewed application or letter of appeal.
 More information is provided here.

 If you receive a grant from the Creative Industries Fund NL you will enter into obligations.
 Please read important information on your accountability here.
-Download the accountability form immediately here.
+Two weeks before your project ends you will receive a request by e-mail to submit your accountability in the online application environment.

 - For further information please contact: